-Anatolian Shepherd - a breed derived from the oldest mastiff-like dogs, which for thousands of years lived on the territory of Turkey.
-This is an exclusively working animal intended for human service, and such a pet can not sit idle.
-Taking a similar dog into the house, a person acquires not only an assistant, but also a great burden of responsibility.
-The dog does not suit newcomers and needs a special approach.
+Anatolian Shepherd Dog is a breed bred on the basis of the most ancient mastiff-like dogs that have lived in Turkey for more than one millennium.
+This is a purely working animal, intended for human service, and such a pet cannot sit idle.
+Taking a similar dog into a house, a person acquires not only an assistant, but also a great burden of responsibility.
+The dog is not suitable for beginners and needs a special approach.

 - Происхождение породы 1.
 Origin of the breed

 - Описание породы анатолийская овчарка 2.
-Description of the breed Anatolian Shepherd
+Description of breed Anatolian Shepherd

 - Характер турецкого карабаша 3.
-The character of the Turkish Karabash
+The nature of the Turkish Karabash

 - Воспитание и обучение питомца 4.
-Pet education and training
+Education and training pet

 - Уход и здоровье 5.
 Care and health